 Composting is the natural process of decomposition of organic material into a rich soil amendment.
 Composting helps to reduce the amount of organic materials being thrown out in the trash.
 Studies indicate that most household garbage contains about 25% organic, compostable material!
 This includes, but is not limited to, fruit, vegetables, pasta, bread, tea bags, coffee grounds, egg shells, and shredded paper.

 The following town transfer stations host a food waste/organics collection for their town residents: Bernardston, Charlemont, Colrain, Conway, Deerfield, Leverett, Montague, New Salem, Northfield, Orange, Shelburne, Warwick, Wendell, and Whately.
-In addition, any District resident can bring organic waste to the Greenfield Transfer Station, after paying the $5 host fee per visit.
+In addition, any District resident can bring organic waste to the Greenfield Transfer Station's food waste carts, after paying the $5 host fee per visit.

 If you don't have access to a drop-off food waste program, you may consider backyard composting.
 Backyard composting is easy and affordable.
 In fact, it may save you money in the long run by reducing the amount you pay to dispose of your trash.
 Yard wastes such as leaves and grass clippings can be used as well as food scraps.